+Jan 16
-Jan 16 I must have money.
-LL persons indebted to me must call and settle.

-as it impossible for me to give longer indulgence.
-JOHN COLGAN.
+I must have money.
+LL persons indebted to me must call and settle, A LL persons indebted to me must be a larger to dulge need as it impossible for me to give longer to dulge need.

+Jan 16.

+Law Card." " , wellmany

-Law Card.
-MY OFFICE is now in this Village, next door to W. W. Adams, where I can be found st C. W. STYLES: Saluda Sentinels.
-Attention.
-A COURT MARTIAL will be held at Mount Willing on the first Saturday in February next, for the purpose of trying all defaulters in said Corps.
-The Court will consist of the following Officers.
+MY OFFICE is now in this Village, next door to W. W. Adams, where I can be fould at C. W. STYLES.
+Edgefield C. H., Jan 15, 1856 if nemakang

+Saluda Sentinels, Attention.
+COURT MARTIAL will be held at Mount A COURT MARTIAL will be held at Mount Willing on the first Saturdey in Fabruary next, for the purpose of trying all defaulters in said Corps.
+The Court will consist of the following

+Officers.

 Lieut.
-P. WEST, President.
+P. Wast, President: 62 1.00 to than the Lieut.
+P. WEST, President:

 Sergt.
 Jas.
+A. Dozzer, Sorgt: WH.
+RUTLING,

-A. Dozier, Sergt.
-WM.
-RUTLAND, Corp.
-THEY ETHERIDGE and Corp JAS HERLONG.
-Capt.
+Corp.
+Timer ETHERIDGE and Corp Jas.
+H. Srlong.

+By order of Capt.
 A. D. BATES.

 Jas.
-A. Dozter, O. S.
+A. Dozzer, O. S.

+Jun 16

+For Hire - "

-For Hire LIKELY YOUNG FELLOW.
-He has worked two years at the Carpenter's trade.
+LIKELY YOUNG FELLOW, He has worked two years at the Garpenter's trade.
 Those who need would do well to apply soon.

 JOHN LANDRUM.

-Overseer Wanted.

-THE Subscriber wishes to engage, for the present year, a gentleman competent to act as Overseer, to whom liberal wages will be given.
-Applicants must bring good recommendations, WASH.
-WISE
+Overseer Wanted wall THE Subscriber wishes to engage, for the pres-1 ent year, a gentleman competent to act as Overseer, to whom liberal wages will be given.

+Applicants must bring good recommendations, WASIL, WISE.